matt77hias/MAGE-v0/meta/features.md

      * F component: None, Schlick, Cook-Torrance
 * Color spaces
   * All separate colors and textures with color data are expressed in sRGB space.
-  * All light calculations are performed in linear space.
+  * All light calculations are performed in linear RGB space.
   * sRGB colors are converted from gamma to linear space by the CPU (*Frostbite*).
-  * sRGB textures are converted from gamma to linear space by the GPU hardware support (ensures correct filtering and blending).
+  * sRGB textures are converted from gamma to linear space by the GPU hardware (ensures correct filtering and blending).
-  * Optional custom gamma correction before presenting (i.e. brightness adjustment)
+  * Optional, custom gamma correction before presenting (i.e. brightness adjustment)
 * Culling
-  * Non-hierarchical light and object
+  * Non-hierarchical light and object culling
 * Depth buffer
   * Standard Z-depth
   * Reversed Z-depth